dream-num/univer.ai/src/content/blog/this-is-univer/en-us.md

 }
 ```

-Univer has four stages in its lifecycle: `Starting`, `Ready`, `Rendered`, and `Steady`.
-In the Starting stage, plugins are registered with Univer.
-In the Ready stage, UniverSheet is instantiated, and the initialization functions of various plugins are executed.
-The Rendered stage completes the first rendering, and in the Steady stage, the application is fully launched, and users can use all features.
+The Univer lifecycle comprises four stages: `Starting`, `Ready`, `Rendered`, and `Steady`.
+During the `Starting` stage, plugins are registered in Univer.
+Upon entering the `Ready` stage, Univer business instances (UniverDoc / UniverSheet / UniverSlide) are created, and services or controllers provided by plugins are initialized.
+The application is then prepared for the initial rendering.
+Subsequently, the `Rendered` stage signifies the completion of the first rendering, while the `Steady` stage indicates that all deferred tasks are finished, and the application is fully operational for user interaction.

-When do the various lifecycle stages get triggered?
+When are the various lifecycle stages triggered?

-**Starting Stage**: In the `_tryStart` method, the LifecycleService class is instantiated, and the application enters the Starting stage. **At this stage, the onStarting hooks of plugins are also executed**.
+**Starting Stage**: In the `_tryStart` method, the LifecycleService class is instantiated, marking the application's entry into the Starting stage.
+During this phase, plugins' `onStarting` hooks are executed.

-**Ready Stage**: After instantiating UniverSheet, in the `_tryProgressToReady` method, the LifecycleService stage value is set to Ready. **At this stage, the onReady hooks of various plugins are also executed**.
+**Ready Stage**: After instantiating UniverSheet, in the `_tryProgressToReady` method, the LifecycleService stage value is set to Ready.
+At this point, plugins' `onReady` hooks are executed.

-**Rendered Stage**: In the DesktopUIController, after bootstrapping the entire application, the LifecycleService stage value is marked as Rendered.
+**Rendered Stage**: In the DesktopUIController, after bootstrapping the entire application, the LifecycleService stage value is set to Rendered.

-**Steady Stage**: After the Rendered stage, the Steady stage is triggered after a delay of 3000 seconds.
+**Steady Stage**: Following the Rendered stage, the Steady stage is triggered after a delay of 3000 milliseconds.

-Through the `@OnLifecycle` annotation, we can precisely control when a class is instantiated during a specific lifecycle stage, as shown below:
+Through the `@OnLifecycle` annotation, precise control over when a class is instantiated during a specific lifecycle stage can be achieved, as demonstrated below:

 ```ts
 @OnLifecycle(LifecycleStages.Rendered, SheetRenderController)